brittpinder/ios-reference/uikit/uitableview/README.md

         tableView.dataSource = self

         view.addSubview(tableView)
-        tableView.pin(to: view) // My own function that takes care of layout and constraints }
+        tableView.pin(to: view) // Custom function that takes care of layout and constraints }
 }